smithy-lang/smithy/docs/source/1.0/spec/core/behavior-traits.rst

-When `httpChecksum` trait is modeled along with :ref:`httpChecksumRequired trait <httpChecksumRequired-trait>`, service MUST accept a checksum value sent as per the trait's modeled request property, to satisfy checksum validation requirements for the operation's HTTP Request.
+When `httpChecksum` trait is modeled along with :ref:`httpChecksumRequired trait <httpChecksumRequired-trait>`, service MUST accept a checksum value sent as per the `httpChecksum` trait's modeled request property, to satisfy checksum validation requirements for the operation's HTTP Request.
+Client MUST prefer using checksum algorithm modeled in `httpChecksum` trait over MD5 digest.